50 Ways To Help Your Child Stay Creative - Part 2

 31. Wordsworth: Good-old poems can always serve as the perfect outlet for creativity.
 You can choose topics from day-to-day happenings, simple household objects or personal experiences and ask your preteen to pen poems.
 Take care not to restrict her style.
 She can even go in for free rhyme.

-32. DIY time: Get your child innovative DIY kits and let him spend his time usefully and, at the same time, in a creative manner.
-Sample kits could be a terrarium kit, cell phone case kit, gift pouch kit and so on.
+32. DIY time: Get your child to do innovative DIY projects and let him spend his time usefully and, at the same time, in a creative manner.
+Sample DIY kits could be a terrarium kit, cell phone case kit, gift pouch kit and so on.

 33. Mimic away: Your teen can get creative with her voice by trying out mimicry.
 She can attempt to copy the voice of famous personalities, the cries and calls of various animals and birds, or even the sounds of vehicles.
 Using variations in rhythm, tone, pitch and volume, and adopting proper voice modulation and intonation, she can entertain family and friends during get-togethers.